hivadi-dev/trick/README.md

 - [Demo Project]()

-- Developed by pouria farahani
+- Developed by hiva dargazani

-- Created - 2022-11-26
+- Created -

-- Technologies Used - Html , css , js , React.js
+- Technologies Used - Html , css

 - Hooks Used : useState

 - Role - Frontend

-- How to reach me : with my [instagram](https://www.instagram.com/pouria_farahani_developer) and [linkedin](https://www.linkedin.com/in/pouria-farahani-developer)# trick
+- How to reach me : with my [instagram](https://www.instagram.com/hivadi.dev) and [linkedin](https://www.linkedin.com/in/hivadi.dev)# trick